Patient Rights and Responsibilities

 - Not be subjected to non-emergency procedure without appropriate informed consent.

 - Refuse to sign a consent form you do not fully understand.

-- Refuse treatment and to be informed of the medical results of this action.
+- Refuse treatment, including resuscitations when death is imminent and to be informed of the risks of this action.

 - Refuse to participate in medical training programs and research projects.